sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/configuration/common-configuration/batching.md

       period: 100ms
 ```

-However, a small number of inputs such as [`kafka`][input_kafka] must be consumed sequentially (in this case by partition) and therefore benefit from specifying your batch policy at the input level instead:
+However, a small number of inputs such as [kafka]({{< ref "/product-stack/tyk-streaming/configuration/inputs/kafka" >}}) must be consumed sequentially (in this case by partition) and therefore benefit from specifying your batch policy at the input level instead:

 ```yaml
 input: